c4tandl/ctl/src/markdown/pages/admissions/admissions-process.md

 **Grades 1 through 7** — Although CTL is currently full for this academic year, we always anticipate openings in the subsequent academic year.
 Interested families should submit an inquiry for next year using the inquiry link above to learn more.

 This year, CTL will hold open houses in October and April.
+CTL's fall Open House will be on Sunday, October 15, from 2:00-4:00.
 Fill out an inquiry to learn more.
 Once families have completed an admissions application, they can schedule a tour and visit to Morning Meeting and speak with Katy afterward.